Thomas Knowlton: Knowlton Award

-In 1995 the Military Intelligence Corps Association established the LTC Thomas W. Knowlton Award.
+In 1995 the Military Intelligence Corps Association (MICA) established the LTC Thomas W. Knowlton Award.
 The Knowlton Award recognizes individuals who have contributed significantly to the promotion of Army Military Intelligence in ways that stand out in the eyes of the recipients, their superiors, subordinates and peers.
 These individuals must also demonstrate the highest standards of integrity and moral character, display an outstanding degree of professional competence, and serve the MI Corps with distinction.

-An August 1, 2012 posthumous recipient of the Knowlton Award was Marian Rejewski, the mathematician-cryptologist at the Polish General Staff's Cipher Bureau who in late 1932 reconstructed the German military Enigma cipher machine.
+An August 1, 2012, posthumous recipient of the Knowlton Award was Marian Rejewski, the mathematician-cryptologist at the Polish General Staff's Cipher Bureau who in late 1932 reconstructed the German military Enigma cipher machine.
 Marian Rejewski's posthumous Knowlton Award was accepted at his home town, Bydgoszcz, Poland, on September 4, 2012, by his mathematician daughter, Janina Sylwestrzak.

+A May 21, 2017, posthumous recipient of the Knowlton Award was MG (Army, Ret) Albert Stubblebine.
+The posthumous Knowlton Award was presented by Howard Donenfeld (then VP, DelMarPANJNYC Chapter MICA), to the award recipient’s Primary Next of Kin (PNOK) — Dr. Rima E. Laibow M.D. — beloved wife of the late Major General Albert “Bert” Newton Stubblebine III.